 Everest in the Alps isn’t just a challenge that takes place on the snow; it begins as soon as you sign up.
-In order to get yourself into the peak physical condition required for the challenge, training takes approximately six months.
+In order to get yourself into the peak physical condition required for the challenge, training can take up to six months.
 You’ll push yourself incredibly hard but no one said reaching your peak would be easy.
 For many of us, this is the fittest we’ll ever be.

 You are taking on an endurance challenge, so much of your training will be done at a low-moderate intensity.
 However, there are many benefits to be had from high-intensity exercise as well, so we recommend that you adopt a varied approach to your training.